LPGhatguy/postcss-sassy-import/README.md

 This is a good place to add new loaders and formats if they're sensitive to ordering.

+#### postPlugins
+- `array`
+- default: `[]`

+An array of PostCSS plugins to run on imports before inlining them into the syntax tree.

+These plugins are not run on the root file.

 ## Contributing
 Pull requests and issues welcome!